Harshit-Soni-1905/RepoMind/README.md

 ## 🎯 Objective

-The objective is to move beyond naive "paste the whole repo into the prompt" approaches and build a system that retrieves *precisely relevant* code context using two complementary signals:
+The core motivation behind RepoMind is to move beyond naive "paste the whole repo into the prompt" approaches to code Q&A, which break down quickly as repositories grow — they're expensive, hit context limits, and bury the relevant code in irrelevant noise.

+RepoMind's objective is to build a **retrieval-first system** that identifies and surfaces only the code that actually matters for a given question, using two complementary retrieval signals:

 ```text
 Semantic Retrieval  → conceptually related code (embeddings)
 Graph Retrieval      → structurally related code (imports/calls/definitions)
 ```

+Specifically, the project aims to:

+- Represent a codebase in a way that's both **searchable by meaning** and **traceable by structure**
+- Let an agent **reason iteratively** — retrieve, inspect, retrieve again — instead of answering in a single blind pass
+- Keep retrieval **measurable**, using standard IR metrics (Precision@k, Recall@k, MRR, nDCG@k) rather than relying on subjective "it looks right" judgments
+- Support both **Python scripts and Jupyter Notebooks**, since real-world ML/data science repos mix both
+- Stay usable at a **practical scale** — a CLI for fast local use and a web app for a fuller interactive experience

 ---